 Gordon has been a Fellow of Wolfson College since 2008.
 He is a Professor in the Department of Medicine, and has spent his career leading research into vaccines, pathogen genomics and disease tracking.
 His research work has helped to redefine our understanding of how infections spread around the world, a subject of direct relevance to the current Covid-19 epidemic.

-Gordon was born in Scunthorpe in the north of England and is the first UK national to win the award.
+Gordon was born in Scunthorpe in the north of England.
 After obtaining a PhD from Sussex University he trained with Professor Stanley Falkow in Seattle, a Lasker Prize winner and world leader in studies on how bacteria cause disease.
 The team was one of the first in the world to apply gene cloning to vaccine development.
 He continued this work as a lecturer at Trinity College Dublin, helping to define vaccine antigens for animal diseases.

 His work has focused particularly on making quality, low-cost vaccines that can be used by those who normally cannot afford them.
 There are many vaccines and vaccine initiatives that would not have been developed without his strategic vision.
 His research work has helped to redefine our understanding of how infections spread around the world, a subject of direct relevance to the current COVID-19 epidemic.